pbodnar/cas/docs/cas-server-documentation/developer/Build-Process.md

 ./gradlew eclipse
 ```

-Then, import the project into eclipse using "General\Existing Projects into Workspace"
+Then, import the project into Eclipse using "General\Existing Projects into Workspace"
 and choose "Add Gradle Nature" from the "Configure" context menu of the project.

 <div class="alert alert-warning"><strong>YMMV</strong><p>We have had a less than ideal experience with Eclipse and its support for Gradle-based